Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

   - `pos` - The target's position
   - `role` - The target's role, if any
   - `was_beggar` - If the target was a beggar but was converted to another role
+  - `was_bodysnatcher` - If the target was a bodysnatcher but was converted to another role
   - `killer_clown_active` - whether the target is a Clown that has been activated
   - `sid64` - The [SteamID64](https://wiki.facepunch.com/gmod/Player:SteamID64) value of the target
   - The following properties can be added (only one or the other) to `tgt` to change what is displayed with the radar ping